 Read more: Brace Your Buyers for Bidding Wars Here

 In San Francisco, land is a premium, and buyers often pay more for the land than the home is actually worth.
+In case you are looking for investment options, consider the sections for sale tauranga for their good deals.

 “Over time, the physical structure usually depreciates in value, while land appreciates,” realtor.com® notes in a recent article.
 “That’s because the property is in limited supply.
 Developers can stack more homes onto lots by building high-rises, but they can’t produce more land.
 And that’s why the value of land naturally goes up when population growth creates more demand.”